 Thankfully, the update planned for August will arrive at just the right time.
 Tower Control mode, where you move a platform towards your rivals by scaling and defending it while being attacked relentlessly, looks brilliant.
 When you die, it stops moving.
 When an enemy gets on, it grinds towards the opponents' territory.
 Another intriguing proposition is the Rainmaker mode.
-Nothing is officially known of this yet, but the prospect of the heavens opening on an ink-covered map with a minute to go would create moments of pure adrenaline.
+Nothing is officially known of this yet, but the prospect of the heavens opening on an ink-covered map with a minute to go would create moments of pure adrenalin.

 But it's being able to set up games with friends that will change the game tactically forever more.
 Sure, it should have done this from the outset, and there's still no voice chat (though Skype can easily enough solve this), but even knowing who is consistently on your team and what weapon combos you'll have will alter the dynamic of the game entirely.
 Its clear now that Splatoon is an incredibly deep, tactical shooter, despite its cartoony appearance, and its upcoming tweaks will cement that.
 So get making friends.

-'Xenoblade Chronicles X,' E3 2015 trailer
+'Xenoblade Chronicles X', E3 2015 trailer

 Xenoblade Chronicles X will keep you busy for over 100 hours